jocic/BASH.Alarm/README.md

 ### Example 4 - Alarm

-To create an alarm that will be trigger at ex.
+To create an alarm that will be triggered at ex.
 07:00 AM you simply need to issue the following command.

 ```bash
 bash ./alarm.sh -t "07:00 AM" -a